How to Draw with a Mechanical Pencil

 - It is permanent, meaning it does not smudge like graphite pencils.

-- Graphite sticks refills for mechanical pencil are made of polymers and are very strong, yet they can break if pressed too hard.
+- Graphite stick refills for mechanical pencils are made of polymers and are very strong, yet they can break if pressed too hard.

 Disadvantages of a technical pen:

-- It has a fixed brightness value, and therefore it is harder to create dark and light areas.
+- It has a fixed brightness value, and therefore it is harder to draw dark and light areas.

 - Not erasable, meaning you cannot fix mistakes.

-The key to create the illusion of different brightness values with a technical pen, is to draw more lines in the same area for dark values, and fewer lines for light values.
+The key to drawing the illusion of different brightness values with a technical pen is to draw more lines in the same area for dark values and fewer lines for light values.

 Technical pens can produce nice results.
 Here is an homage to a drawing from Affliction Clothing: